fredrik-rose/AdventOfCode2025/README.md

 Another tip is that it might be beneficial to create an outside and/or inside border of a shape, to ease inside/outside checks, see day 9.

+### Linear Programming Problems

+Z3 is a library that can be used to solve linear programming problems, i.e. linear equations with constraints and an optimization target, see day 10.

 ## Python

 ### Range